GoogleCloudPlatform/community/tutorials/understanding-oauth2-and-deploy-a-basic-auth-srv-to-cloud-functions/index.md

+---
-# Understanding OAuth2 and Deploy a Basic OAuth2 Authorization Service to Cloud Functions
+title: Understanding OAuth2 and Deploying a Basic Authorization Service to Cloud Functions
+description: Learn how to deploy a basic OAuth2 authorization serivce to Cloud Functions
+author: michaelawyu
+tags: OAuth 2.0, Node.js, Cloud Functions, Cloud Datastore
+date_published:
+---

 This tutorial explains the basics of OAuth 2.0 and how to deploy an OAuth2 authorization service in [Node.js](https://nodejs.org/en/) to [Google Cloud Functions](https://cloud.google.com/functions/).